 I’ll never forget when I made the decision to stop drinking Coca-Cola products.
 I was in middle school drinking a Coke can and wondering why it wasn’t as good as Pepsi.

 One of the most fascinating books I’ve ever read, The Cola Wars by Harvey Yazijian and Louis J.C., magnifies the difference between Cola and Pepsi.
 While Cola has more citric ingredients (along with an alleged secret ingredient the company has called “X” for years, which I believe might just be hype), Pepsi has a “peppery” sweeter flavor with 10% more sugar.
-In 1975 Pepsi was so confident they had a better taste that they hosted the famous event called Pepsi Challenge, in which consumers were blindfolded and had to pick the better taste with Pepsi the victor.
+In 1975 Pepsi was so confident they had a better taste that they hosted the famous event called Pepsi Challenge, in which consumers were blindfolded and had to pick the better taste with Pepsi always ending up as the victor.

 Coca-Cola’s advertisements generally bore me to sleep.
-Since the company has existed, their strategy has focused on emphasizing their tradition as the “first” soft drink, and being the symbol of American life.
-The Cola Wars expresses that instead of just showing Coke bottles, Pepsi targets people enjoying the product.
-Since the Pepsi generation of the sixties, the business has focused on ingenuity and “experience” of the product rather than tradition.
-While I have enjoyed some Coca-Cola commercials, for example their nineties jingle “can’t beat the real thing” that surfaced in the nineties, Pepsi is genuinely better at keeping up with the current times.
+Since the company has existed, its strategy has focused on emphasizing its tradition as the “first” soft drink, and being the symbol of American life.
+The Cola Wars suggests that instead of just showing Coke bottles, Pepsi targets people enjoying the product.
+Since the "Pepsi generation" of the '60s, the business has focused on the ingenuity and “experience” of the product rather than tradition.
+While I have enjoyed some Coca-Cola commercials—for example, their '90s jingle “can’t beat the real thing”—Pepsi is genuinely better at keeping up with the current times.

 Both companies have had their share of endorsing celebrities, like the beautiful Jennifer Lopez who has been a spokesperson for both at different times in her life.
 Most of the time these endorsements are linked with money, but I usually like Pepsi’s choices more.
 I’ll hand it to Coca-Cola that they nabbed Whitney Houston, Keanu Reeves, and Jack White in their favor.
 However, they have also sponsored Paula Abdul, Bruce Jenner, and Ty Burrell.
-On the flip side, Pepsi spokespeople have included Beyonce, Ozzy Osbourne, Enrique Iglesias, Michael J. Fox, Victoria Beckham, and Sofia Vergara.
+On the flip side, Pepsi spokespeople have included Beyoncé, Ozzy Osbourne, Enrique Iglesias, Michael J. Fox, Victoria Beckham, and Sofia Vergara.
 Which company do you think has better parties?

-Both companies have skeletons and their ingredients are extremely similar, yet Pepsi is generally more approachable and doesn't remind me of a grumpy grandpa the way Coca Cola does.
+Both companies have skeletons and their ingredients are extremely similar, yet Pepsi is generally more approachable and doesn't remind me of a grumpy grandpa the way Coca-Cola does.
 For that reason, I will enjoy a Pepsi treat when given the choice.